 At 7PM, police charged into the field in full riot gear.
 Chaos raged.

-In total, eight police officers and 16 travellers were hospitalised.
-More than 500 travellers were detained, the largest mass arrest of civilians in English legal history.
+In total, eight police officers and 16 travelers were hospitalized.
+More than 500 travelers were detained, the largest mass arrest of civilians in English legal history.
 (Few of these arrests resulted in a prosecution.)
 There wasn't enough space in local holding cells so some people were taken to the midlands, others to the north.
 Parents and children ended up in different counties, dogs were put down.

 ITN news reporter Kim Sabido, who witnessed the battle, filmed an emotional report, saying:

-Back in 1985, however, most of the media was toeing Thatcher's line: the travellers were a bunch of dangerous, armed anarchists.
+Back in 1985, however, most of the media was toeing Thatcher's line: the travelers were a bunch of dangerous, armed anarchists.

-When 24 of the travellers, including Lodge, sued Wiltshire Police for assault and criminal damage, the Earl's testimony was key.
-The right wing press was furious and Cardigan was branded a class traitor ( The Telegraph) and "barking mad" (The Times).
+When 24 of the travelers, including Lodge, sued Wiltshire Police for assault and criminal damage, the Earl's testimony was key.
+The right wing press was furious and Cardigan was branded a class traitor (the Telegraph) and "barking mad" (the Times).
 He later sued every news outlet that had suggested his testimonies against the police were false.

-Seven years later, the travellers won their case and were awarded damages.
+Seven years later, the travelers won their case and were awarded damages.
 However, something had been permanently broken.

 "There had been an optimism, a way of trying to sort our own lives out," Lodge says.
 "An awful lot of hope went that day.
 There was an influx of bad drugs that hadn't been allowed before.
 Suddenly people succumbed.
 They sold bits of their bus that had been broken.
 Vehicles were in a low state of maintenance because of police action, and there was a certain amount of 'fuck everything' attitude.
 Heroin use and Special Brew use increased dramatically.
 That's casualties of war right there.
 It was completely against the ethos of what we were trying to do."

-The following year, 1986, the Public Order Act became the first major legislative attack on free festivals and the traveller's way of life.
-Although the free party scene of the late-80s and early-90s would provide a temporary adrenaline shot, after the Criminal Justice Act of 1994 – which give police powers to shut down events featuring music "characterised by the emission of a succession of repetitive beats", i.e. all raves – the way was paved for your V Festivals, "Morning Gloryville" raves and nightclubs that charge £20 on the door and £5 for a bottle of water.
+The following year, 1986, the Public Order Act became the first major legislative attack on free festivals and the traveler's way of life.
+Although the free party scene of the late-80s and early-90s would provide a temporary adrenaline shot, after the Criminal Justice Act of 1994—which give police powers to shut down events featuring music "characterized by the emission of a succession of repetitive beats," i.e. all raves—the way was paved for your V Festivals, "Morning Gloryville" raves and nightclubs that charge £20 [$30] on the door and £5 [$8] for a bottle of water.